cirosantilli/markdown-style-guide/README.md

 ## Basic conventions for Markdown files

   * Wrap all lines at 80 characters
+  * Lines exceeding 80 characters should have, at minimum, three words on the following line.
+    _(see this list item in raw format for an example.)_
   * Denote **Bold** text using the asterisk format: `**bold text**`.
   * Denote _italic_ text using the underscore format: `_emphasized text_`.
+  * Force a linebreak by ending a line with two spaces, no more.

 ## Headings